nxproject/node/docs/README_NGINX.md

 ```
 and NginX will properly route the call to a Chores route.

-If you do not use **nginx_proc**, the call will go to the first available worker bee.
+If you do not use **routing_proc**, the call will go to the first available worker bee.

 ## Bumble bee access